fssrepository/myscoutee-old/README.md

 It's benefitial to fork instead of clone to track down the variations.

-I) The reason why i make this project public, as my country is not that supportive to create business, but I do feel that project can make the world a better place and i don't want to waste years of work of mine.
+I) The reason why i make this project public, as my country is not that supportive to create business, but I strongly believe that project can make the world a better place and i don't want to waste years of work of mine.
 (lots of refactoring, lots of technology upgrade, cleanup and many more etc., it was also up and running on domain myscoutee.com, and has promo videos under docs/videos)

 I try to fix the UI for the time being to ease the understanding.
 Server side has lots of very detailed tests.